risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 | Named support engineer      | No                  | Yes                |
 | Solution engineer access    | 2 hours per month   | 8 hours per month  |

 ## Pricing

 Pricing for RisingWave Premium will be based on the cluster size, measured in RisingWave Units (RWUs).
 The number of RWUs will be determined based on the scale of data ingestion, number of streaming jobs, the complexity of use case.
 There could be additional factors as well.
-Detailed pricing will be provided by the sales team.
 Please contact our sales at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) for more details.